Certification Standards for Speech-Language Pathology Frequently Asked Questions: Certification Maintenance/Forms and Documentation

 Where is the KASA form?
 I can't find it on the website.

 KASA refers to the Knowledge and Skills Acquisition form previously used by the CFCC for applicants for clinical certification.
 This form is no longer used for certification and has never been a requirement for accreditation purposes.
-Please refer to How to Apply for Speech-Language Pathology Certification in the certification section of the ASHA website for current information about the application process for the Certificate of Clinical Competence in speech-language pathology.

 What must be submitted when applying for certification?